mxashlynn/Scribe/README.md

 The solution contains two related projects, each of which is structured so that every folder corresponds to a namespace.
 In addition, there are non-project directories with additional files.

-- **TestProject**
+- **Roller**
-    - A minimal example of a parquet dataset.
-This is not a full game, just some samples used in developing Scribe and Roller.
+    - A command line tool for working with Parquet CSV files.
 - **Scribe**
-    - A GUI Editor for working with Parquet CSV files containing game definitions.
-Most things are here.
+    - A GUI Editor for working with Parquet game definitions.
     - **ChangeHistory**, an undo/redo implementation.
-- **Roller**
+- **TestProject**
-    - A command line tool for working with Parquet CSV files containing game definitions.
+    - A minimal example of a Parquet dataset.
+This is not a full game, just some samples used in developing Scribe and Roller.

 # Requirements